Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Background

 Assuming that all depth maps have been obtained by MVS methods, the next step is to filter and fuse depth maps into a dense point cloud.
 Since image-based 3D reconstruction is scale-irrelevant, the estimated depth values are actually the $z$ values for pixels in the local camera coordinate system.
 Thus the fusion of depth maps are rather straightforward that all we need to do is to project all pixels into 3D space through cameras.
 The transformation between image coordinate and world coordinate is

 where $\mathbf{P}_{x}$ and $\mathbf{P}_{w}$ denote pixel coordinates in image coordinate and world coordinate respectively.

 However, not all pixels are suitable to be preserved in the final point cloud, e.g., those with low confidence and those at infinity, such as sky.
 To overcome this problem, depth maps are filtered before fused.
-Since learning-based MVS methods adopt a classification fashion, each depth map is yielded with a confidence map correspondingly.
+Since learning-based MVS methods adopt a classification fashion, each depth map is yielded together with a confidence map correspondingly.
 So naturally, a threshold can be set to filter depth values with low confidence.
 Besides, depth values can be across-checked among neighboring views.
+This strategy of filtering is based on reprojection error, which is commonly used in Bundle Adjustment of SfM.